Premises Liability Attorney:

 For example, if a homeowner knows that one of the steps leading into a basement is broken (but would not appear to be broken to a reasonably observant individual), the homeowner may be liable to a guest who, without notice of the broken step, is injured when the step gives way.
 If this is the case, you need a premises liability attorney to defend you.

-Trespasser: A trespasser is a person who goes upon the premises of another without an express or implied invitation, for his or her own purposes, and not in the performance of any duty to the owner.
+Trespasser: A trespasser is a person who goes upon the premises of another without an express or implied invitation, for his or her purposes, and not in the performance of any duty to the owner.
 It is typically not necessary for a defendant to establish that the trespasser had unlawful intent in making such an entry.

 Where premises owners are not aware of the presence of trespassers, they typically have no duty to warn a trespasser of any dangers or to make their premises safe for the benefit of a trespasser.
-If the premises owner is aware of the presence of trespassers, the premises owner may be obligated to exercise ordinary care in relation to the safety of a trespasser.
+If the premises owner is aware of the presence of trespassers, the premises owner may be obligated to exercise ordinary care concerning the safety of a trespasser.
 If the premises owner is negligent, you need a premises liability attorney.

 Public Roads and Sidewalks – When to Call a Premise Liability Attorney